Categories

 .

-Skinner’s infant daughter Deborah, who wasn’t allowed to be touched, was the first experimental subject decades before computers confined your child’s mind in a portable Skinner box.
+Skinner’s infant daughter Deborah, who suffered calculated limitation of human tactile contact as the subject of a non-therapeutic–not for her benefit–scientific experiment, was an early victim of an academic psy-op, decades before computers confined your child’s mind in a portable Skinner box.

 .